rliebling/terminal/README.md

 ## Status

 Active: working to be cross-platform
+Tested in Linux 3.2.0, FreeBSD 9.0, NetBSD 5.1.2, and OpenBSD systems.

 ## License